efrenbg1/LGFanControl/README.md

 ## LG Gram Automatic Fan Control

 #### Why?
 > New LG Grams with 13th gen CPUs are hot.
-Nothing we can't change there.
+Nothing we can change there.
 >
 > When connected to the AC, even normal browsing will keep the cooling fan ON most of the time which can be quite annoying.
 LG provides four modes for cooling, but changing between them all the time is just a pain in the ass...